 - Does the Call-To-Action (CTA) button move a user to action?

 - Do Headlines/Subheadings grab and hold attention with a clear, relevant message?

-- Do functions such as email sign ups, form completions, check out procedures, etc. perform correctly, with ease?
+- Do functions such as email sign-ups, form completions, check-out procedures, etc., perform correctly and efficiently?

-- Do Images/Videos, and their placement on a page, evoke the desired reaction?
+- Do Images/Videos and their placement on a page be the best reaction?

-- Does the overall visual appearance and color scheme of website pages appeal to users and motivate valuable actions?
+- Do the website pages' overall visual appearance and color scheme appeal to users and motivate valuable actions?

-In contrast, the other kind of testing involves a considerable amount of time devoted to pinpointing and becoming familiar with the pertinent marketing group, then crafting a compelling message that speaks to those specific target individuals.
+In contrast, the other testing involves considerable time devoted to pinpointing and becoming familiar with the pertinent marketing group, then crafting a compelling message that speaks to those specific target individuals.

-Whichever method of testing is used, the idea is to utilize analysis of data to deliver an improved online user experience that captures the attention of the appropriate audience, makes it simple for them to quickly, and flawlessly, locate exactly what they are seeking (across multiple devices, especially mobile), providing intuitive, engaging results that will promote the greatest number of conversions in relation to visitors to the website, and in turn, provide the greatest ROI (Return on investment) relating to advertising dollars spent.
+Whichever method of testing is used, the idea is to utilize analysis of data to deliver an improved online user experience that captures the attention of the appropriate audience.
+It makes it simple for them to quickly and flawlessly locate precisely what they are seeking (across multiple devices, especially mobile), providing intuitive, engaging results that will promote the most significant number of conversions about visitors to the website and, in turn, give the actual ROI (Return on investment) relating to advertising dollars spent.